32 Best Things to do in Denver in Winter

 Hockey players on the Colorado Avalanche

-If you’re a hockey fan, head over to the Pepsi Center, home to the Colorado Avalanche.
+If you’re a hockey fan, head over to Ball Arena, home to the Colorado Avalanche.
 There isn’t a bad seat in the stadium, and games are family-friendly.
 Visit their website to learn more about upcoming events.

 A light display at the Denver Botanic Gardens